HyeonjunSim/pi-top-battery-status/battery_problems.md

 # WHAT TO DO IF YOU HAVE PROBLEMS WITH YOUR BATTERY

-The following procedure can be used to analyze and solve battery problems using pi-topOS or Raspbian Jessie, and with or witout having pi-top-battery-status installed.
+The following procedure can be used to analyze and solve battery problems using pi-topOS or Raspbian Jessie, and with or without having pi-top-battery-status installed.
 Typical problems are no charging, no power without the mains connected, or "fetching..." continously dispayed in pi-toOS.

 **Step 1: Does i2c work?**